splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 failover.
 To do this, create an external LoadBalancer that balances the traffic between nodes.

 ### Define number of traps server replica
-`replicaCount` defines that the number of replicas for each trap container should be 2 times the number of nodes.
-The default value is `2`.
+`replicaCount` defines that the number of replicas per trap container should be 2 times the number of nodes.
-See the following example:
 ```yaml
 traps:
   #For production deployments the value should be at least 2x the number of nodes